vadosnaprimer/pspkvm/trunk/Readme.txt

 - Connect to network
 	Before a Java MIDlet wants to use network, you need to connect your PSP to network at first.
 To setup this connection, please select "Network Setup" in AMS(the 2nd item in AMS MIDlets list), then all the wifi connections you've setup in PSP will be listed.
 Select one and until an alert popup to tell you if it's succeeded.
 Once it says "Successfully connected by profile xxx", that means your network is setup, and back to AMS and run you MIDlet which uses network.
 	*Tips for 3.xx OE users: you don't have to setup network in "Network Setup" menu.
 When the first your MIDlet want to access wifi network, a PSP network setup dialog will popup and prompt you connecting.
-But it only appears at the fisrt the Java VM want to access network, if you disconnected network after setup, you'll have to re-setup network manually by "Network Setup" menu.
+And also, you can press "L+R+Square" at any time to call up network setup dialog.

 - Select device to emulate
 	When user select a jad/jar file from memory stick to run, a "Device Select" menu will appear.
 Choose you preffered device size and model here, and press CIRCLE key to decide.
 If want to change the preffered device setting, go back to AMS and move the highlight onto the MIDlet whose setting you want to change, then select "Select Device" from menu.

+- Change default key assignment for specified game

+- Change defualt JSR75 Fileconnection root directories mapping in pspkvm.ini.
-- Change default key assignment for specified game Default key assignment may not fit your game, you can go to AMS and move the highlight onto the MIDlet whose key assignment you want to change, then select "Select Device" from menu.
+	Default key assignment may not fit your game, you can go to AMS and move the highlight onto the MIDlet whose key assignment you want to change, then select "Select Device" from menu.
 Change the key setting as what you want.
 REMEBER:"Shift" means Left Trigger or Right Tirgger.